Home » Career Guidance » Tips To Crack Indian Economic Services Exam in 2023

 A candidate’s minimum age requirement for the IES test is 21 years old, and their maximum age requirement is 30 years old on January 1 of the exam year.
 The UPSC may periodically announce a reduction in the maximum age requirement for certain reserved classes.

-A PG degree in economics, applied economics, business economics, or econometrics from an accredited university would be required for eligibility to take the Indian Economic Service exam.
+A PG degree in economics, applied economics, business economics, or econometrics from an accredited university is required for eligibility to take the Indian Economic Service exam.
 Applicants who are taking qualifying degree exams are also eligible to apply tentatively for the exam, provided they submit official proof of completion with their properly completed application.

 General English (100 marks in 3 hours)